jw/stilus/README.md

 ## Missing

-Some parts of Stylus are not in Stilus.
+Some parts of Stylus are not in Stilus yet:

  - Caching
  - Plugins
  - Many tests
  - Documentation

-All help on this is appreciated!
+All help is appreciated!